jdinkla/diskusage/README.md

 In 2007 when i started with Groovy i wanted to test rapid application development (RAD) and the JFreeChart library.

+In 2012 i used [gpars](https://github.com/GPars/GPars) to speed up the execution with parallelization.

 See
 [my web page](http://dinkla.net/en/programming/groovy-diskusage.html)
 for more information.